bitnami/charts/bitnami/rabbitmq/README.md

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

+### Setting Pod's affinity

+This chart allows you to set your custom affinity using the `affinity` paremeter.
+Find more infomation about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

+As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
+To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters.

 ### Production configuration and horizontal scaling

 This chart includes a `values-production.yaml` file where you can find some parameters oriented to production configuration in comparison to the regular `values.yaml`.
 You can use this file instead of the default one.
-In case you want to spread the deployment accross nodes you should configure the affinity parameters.

 - Increase the number of replicas: